 - Vacuum Fundamentals

 - Sources of Gases

 - Vacuum Instrumentation

-- Vacuum Pumps
+- Vacuum Pumps Capture Pumps

 - Vacuum Components/Hardware

 - Vacuum Systems Engineering

 - Accelerator Vacuum Considerations, etc.

+- Beam-vacuum interactions

-SESSION 4.2-4.4: CAPTURE PUMPS
+SESSION 4.2: CAPTURE PUMPS

-- As named, these types of pumps operate by capturing gas molecules and binding them to a surface. - The captured gases may be chemically bonded (chemisorbed), condensed (physisorbed), and/or buried. - Capture pumps are naturally very clean.
+- As name implied, these types of pumps operate by capturing gas molecules and binding them to a surface. - The captured gases may be chemically bonded (chemisorbed), condensed (physisorbed), and/or buried. - Capture pumps are naturally very clean.
 There are no moving parts, thus no lubrications, no noises.
 (But there may be particulates!) - Most capture pumps have finite pumping capacity.
 After reaching the capacity, a pump has to be regenerated, or/and replaced.
 As such, a vacuum system needs to be 'roughed' down before a capture pump become functional. - A good reference: Kimo M. Welch, "Capture Pumping Technology", 2nd Ed.
 Elsevier, North-Holland, 2006